Medicolegal Death Investigation (MDI) FHIR Implementation Guide

 In 2015, changes to the Office of the National Coordinator for Health Information Technology (ONC) criteria in the health information technology (IT) certification process led electronic health record (EHR) system vendors to implement FHIR standards and incorporate FHIR application programming interfaces (APIs) into their products for hospitals and other healthcare providers.
 In 2019, NCHS developed and implemented the FHIR standard for death reporting.
 The Vital Records Death Reporting (VRDR) FHIR IG was published in October 2020.
 That guide focused on the dataflow between vital record jurisdictions EDRS and NCHS.

 Recognizing that many deaths of significant public health importance are investigated by medical examiner and coroner offices, NCHS is supporting the development of additional standards and to tools for interoperability within the MDI community and its data exchange partners.
-The CDC continues to support interoperability and data exchange modernization among medical examiner and coroner offices through the Collaborating Office of Medical Examiners and Coroners (COMEC).
+The CDC continues to support interoperability and data exchange modernization among medical examiner and coroner offices through the Collaborating Office for Medical Examiners and Coroners (COMEC).
 MDI community members interested in this work are encouraged to contact the COMEC at: MDI@cdc.gov.

 This MDI FHIR specification is part of that effort to define elements and dataflows to standardize disparate systems within the MDI community.